Fredx87/cypress-keycloak-commands/README.md

 });
 ```

-You should always perform logout _before_ logging a user, following the best practices of [cleaning the state in the beforeEach hook](https://docs.cypress.io/guides/references/best-practices.html#Using-after-or-afterEach-hooks).
+You should always perform logout _before_ logging in a user, following the best practice of [cleaning the state in the beforeEach hook](https://docs.cypress.io/guides/references/best-practices.html#Using-after-or-afterEach-hooks).

 #### Get user tokens for calling APIs from E2E tests